 So, when I’m helping him out with some technical stuff and waiting for him to type out his ideas, it’s a painful process.

-To end my misery, I let John use Dragon NaturallySpeaking on my laptop.
+To end my misery, I let John use Dragon Professional Individual 15 on my laptop.

 Watching him use Dragon voice recognition software for the first time was a little bit painful, but not as painful as watching him type.

-Long story, short, it was incredibly quicker for John to get all of his ideas down on paper by speaking instead of typing.
+Long story, short, it was incredibly quicker for John to speak normally and get all of his ideas down on paper by speaking instead of typing.